gapotchenko/Turbo-CocoR/Examples/C#/01. Calc/README.md

 (10 + 20) * 3
 ```

+## Development

-If you want to play with the grammar, you can modify the `.atg` or a `.frame` file.
+If you want to play with the grammar, you can modify the `.atg` or a `.frame` file of the project.
 Then run the following command to produce the updated scanner and parser files:

 ```
 > turbo-coco Calc.atg
 ```

+After thar, build your project to compile the newly produced scanner and parser files.